Evaporative Condenser

 The evaporative condenser is a common name, also known as a closed cooling tower.

-Actually, it’s simply a closed cooling tower that uses the evaporation of spray water—carried away from the tower by air—to cool and transfer heat to the circulating medium inside the heat exchange tubes.
-Importantly, the circulating medium remains completely isolated from the outside environment.
+Actually, it's simply a closed cooling tower, which uses the evaporation of spray water—carried away from the tower by air—to cool and transfer heat to the circulating medium inside the heat exchange tubes.
+Notably, the circulating medium remains completely isolated from the external environment.

 Because the cooled circulating medium is isolated from the outside environment and completely sealed, it is sometimes referred to as an evaporative condenser.
-The internal circulating medium is only cooled—there is no consumption or evaporation involved.
+The internal circulating medium undergoes only cooling—there is no consumption or evaporation involved.

-After the spray water on the outside of the heat exchange tubes vaporizes, a large amount of water vapor mixes with the air, increasing humidity.
+After the spray water outside the heat exchange tubes vaporizes, the resulting large volume of water vapor mixes with air, increasing humidity.
 An axial fan then draws this saturated, high-humidity, high-enthalpy air out of the tower and into the surrounding environment.

 Work process